RetroPie/RetroPie-Docs/docs/Sound-Issues.md

 To remove hiss or static or white noise when using the 3.5mm headphone jack:

 1. Run at the command line: `sudo nano /boot/config.txt` and insert at the bottom of the file: `disable_audio_dither=1`
-1. turn up Retropie volume to 100% in the settings menu in the program.
+1. Turn up Retropie volume to 100% in the settings menu in the program.
-1. get an inline volume control: http://www.amazon.com/Koss-155954-VC20-Volume-Control/dp/B00001P4XH/ref=pd_bxgy_23_img_y
+1. Get an inline volume control: http://www.amazon.com/Koss-155954-VC20-Volume-Control/dp/B00001P4XH
-1. Another option is to set audio_pwm_mode=2 in the same config - this is a new audio driver that should significantly improve the sound quality - see https://www.raspberrypi.org/forums/viewtopic.php?f=29&t=136445
+1. Another option is to set audio_pwm_mode=2 in the same config - this is a new audio driver that should significantly improve the sound quality - see [this topic on Analogue audio testing](https://www.raspberrypi.org/forums/viewtopic.php?f=29&t=136445).

 ## USB Audio

 There's a lot of **old** documentation on how to set this up.
-To fix this, especially if you are using a **USB Audio** dongle in leu of the Raspberry Pi's scratchy 3.5 mm audio jack.
+To fix this, especially if you are using a **USB Audio** dongle in lieu of the Raspberry Pi's scratchy 3.5 mm audio jack.
 (Blame the manufacturer of that part.
 Hopefully the foundation will fix it when the next Pi comes out.)

 So instead of using one of those large shield with the RCA jacks on it, a small [USB Audio Dongle](http://www.amazon.com/gp/product/B003UBKR4U) and a few commands.

 1. At startup, press <kbd>F4</kbd> to exit EmulationStation and go to the console.
-2. Assuiming the USB Audio dongle is plugged in, type `lsusb`, and look for some device with "C-Media Electronics, Inc. Audio Adapter" in it.
+2. Assuming the USB Audio dongle is plugged in, type `lsusb`, and look for some device with "C-Media Electronics, Inc. Audio Adapter" in it.
 3. Not a necessary step but one that you should note.
 Type, `amixer`.
 You'll see the default bcm2835 set up.
 Our device is not set up yet.
 Knowing about this command is still helpful.
 4. Find our card number.
 More than likely, the "C-Media USB Headphone Set" will be set to `Card 1`.
 You will need to remember this number for the next step.
 5. Use `nano` to create `/etc/asound.conf` with this content.
 Press <kbd>Ctrl</kbd>+<kbd>X</kbd> followed by <kbd>Y</kbd> when finished.
 Replace the card number in the code below with the correct card number if it is other than `1`.